Preamble

 To borrow Money on the credit of the United States;

-To regulate the Immigration and asylum processes;
+To regulate Immigration and the asylum processes;

 To coin Money, regulate the Value thereof, and of foreign Coin, and fix the Standard of Weights and Measures;

-To establish a Central banking system independent from the Executive as a public corporation to alleviate financial crises and conduct monetary policy set by the Congress.
+To establish a Central banking system independent from the President as a public corporation to alleviate financial crises and conduct monetary policy set by the Congress.
 No Officers of such system shall be an officer or director of any bank, banking institution, trust company, or federal Reserve bank or hold stock in any bank, banking institution, or trust company; and before entering upon their duties as a member of any Central baking system they shall certify under oath that they have complied with this requirement;

 To provide for the Punishment of crimes within this Constitution when otherwise not specified and counterfeiting the Securities and current Coin of the United States;